ahmednabil88/java-casting-map/README.md

 Its an easy MAP to illiterate, how to cast a java primitive data type to another one by examples
 [**Supported Java Primitive Data Types**][1]
 `byte`, `short`, `int`, `long`, `float`, `double`, `boolean`, `char`, `String`
+You can click on any cell of below table map to show the code example.

 Casting Map